arbor-sim/arbor/doc/python/probe_sample.rst

 More information on probes, probe metadata, and sampling can be found in the documentation for the class :class:`simulation`.

+.. module:: probe

+    An opaque object that is the Python representation of :cpp:class:`probe_info`.

+    See below for ways to create probes.

 Membrane voltage
    .. py:function:: cable_probe_membrane_voltage(where)